Chapter 9 Why Correlation Fails

 9.2.4 Divergent Upper Partial Moment

-Together they provide a directional decomposition of dependence structure.
+Together, these four quantities provide a directional decomposition of dependence structure.

 9.3 Covariance from Co-Partial Moments